-Many of old double edge razor blade sharpeners are still in use these days.
+Many old double edge razor blade sharpeners are still in use these days.
 Here is a look at some classics like the Twinplex, Allegro, and Kris Kross.

 1. Twinplex Stropper